 Mansion House (Kawau Island)

 Archaeological evidence of early Māori occupation dating back to 1200 AD is clearly evident within Stonefields reserve.
 There’s remnants of stone and earthwork structures all over this volcanic landscape.
 Whare (Maori dwellings) were built on the terraces.
 Rua (food pits) were dug to store kumara.
 In addition to the Maori settlement remains there are also some old settler homesteads from the mid 1800s and a number of stone walls built by settlers to contain stock.
-Located near Auckland Airport.
+Located in Mangere near Auckland Airport.